Skycoder42/QtMvvm/README.md

 - Create ViewModels in the core application to prepare data for presentation without binding to any concret GUI
 - Functions to show messageboxes (info, warning, error, etc.) from your core app
 	- Asynchronous, with result handling
-	- Supports input dialogs and file dialogs out of the box
+	- Supports input dialogs and native file dialogs out of the box
+		- Supports native file pickers on Android
 	- custom dialog types can be created
 - Methods to create Two-Way Bindings from C++ and QML
 - Macros and a ServiceRegistry to make Dependency Injection possible for Services and ViewModels